 The game was developed by Soft Circle French Bread, who would later go on to make the Under Night Series which acts as something of a spiritual successor to Melty Blood.
 Sion even appears as a guest character under the name ‘Eltnam’.
 I won’t go over the fighting mechanics but the sprites for a doujin game are beautiful and it features a brand new story from Nasu that adds and expands on the pre-existing Tsukihime lore.

 As of right now, these games are the only entries in the series that have been released officially overseas with Melty Blood Actress Again Current Code available on Steam and Melty Blood: Type Lumina releasing on PS4, Switch, and Steam.
 The new game is supposed to be a reboot of the subseries that will take place in the same continuity as the remake so it will likely be another good jumping-on point.

 For more information on Melty Blood: Type Lumina, check out our review of the game.

 Tsukihime Remake – A Blue Piece of Glass Moon

 This finally brings us to the recent release of Tsukihime – A Piece of Blue Glass Moon for Nintendo Switch and Playstation 4.
-A full-on rewrite of the original game.

 A Tsukihime remake was first announced in 2008 by Nasu with more details trickling out over more than a decade, including redesigned characters, music, and concept art.
-When asked why the remake took so long, Nasu said in an interview that this was because his team was busy with Fate/Grand Order, and considering what a surprise success that game is, I can’t exactly blame him.
+When asked why the remake took so long, Nasu said in an interview it was because his team was busy with Fate/Grand Order, and considering what a surprise success that game is, I can’t exactly blame him.